ZachariusSousa/Intrinsic/README.md

 env.close()
 ```

 The agent moves left, right, jumps, or stays idle with discrete actions.
-Reaching the far right side of the screen ends the episode with a reward of `1.0`.
+The world now generates endlessly to the left and right, with the camera following the player.
+Blocks you mine are added to a simple inventory displayed at the top left of the screen.

 ## Quick Start